MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 02/01-MiniLab_Create_VMs_inside_an_availability_set.md

     * If it does not says "Bash", click and select `Bash`.
 Confirm

-1. Once the bash is ready, enter the following command
+1. Once the bash is ready, enter the following command using your own password

     `
     AdminPassword="myStr0ngPW%%"
     `

-    > you may change *myStr0ngPW%%* for any value of your preference, but the password length must be between 12 and 72 characters, and have 1 lower case character, 1 upper case character, 1 number and 1 special character
+    > It is recommnded that you change *myStr0ngPW%%* to a secret value of your preference, the password length must be between 12 and 72 characters, and have 1 lower case character, 1 upper case character, 1 number and 1 special character.

 1. Confirm that you have set your environment variable with the following command:

     `